ngoan1608/RobotFramework_AIO/README.md

 This respository holds the build tooling for a new Robot Framework AIO (All In One) setup for both Windows and Linux.

-## Attention
+## !!
+Attention !!
 If you want to use RobotFramework AIO for test case development or test case exeuction then please download a RobotFramework AIO installer from here: [http://robotframework-aio.org](http://robotframework-aio.org).

-If you want to contribute to develop RobotFramework AIO, and therefore build it manually, then please proceed here.
+If you want to contribute to develop RobotFramework AIO, and therefore build it manually, then please proceed reading here.

+!!
+Consider also !! \
-Consider also: In most cases it's not required to build manually.
-Our RobotFramework AIO actions can do this.
+In most cases it's not required to build manually.
+Our RobotFramework AIO actions can do this for you.
 Contribution is also possible by just working on the repository where you want to contribute.
 Most of the repositories have no dependency on the overall build and run also stand-alone.